 Get an overview of when and how you apply for admission to a master's degree programme at the University of Copenhagen.

-In order to apply for admission to a master's degree programme, you must have a qualifying bachelor's degree or a similar Danish or international degree which we assess as relevant.
+In order to apply for admission to a master's degree programme, you must have a qualifying bachelor's degree or a corresponding Danish or international degree which we assess as relevant.

 Application deadlines for the individual master's degree programmes may vary.
 Some programmes admit students twice a year, while others only in September.

 Most of the programmes taught in Danish has no special deadline for applicants from outside the EU, EEA and Switzerland.
-Regarding those programmes, the 1 March/15 October deadline applies for all applicants.
+For those programmes, the 1 March/15 October deadline applies to all applicants.

 Study start in September